adewalefranklin/Hotel-Revenue-Analysis/README.md

 # Hotel-Revenue-Analysis
-Analysis of hotel performace measured by revenue and various trend analysis
+Analysis of hotel performace measured by revenue and various trends analysis